July 4th Paonia Cherry Days

 The fire department and anyone with a neat old car is in the parade.
 A Cherry Day Queen and King from the local high school are crowned.
 Clubs and organizations also participate, from the Boy Scouts to the Rotary.
 Of course, every politician running for office is also in the parade, and most hand our candy or other goodies.
 Any Paonia High School class that is having a reunion this year will put in an entry.

 The Clown Band has been an institution for at least the last 50 years or longer.
-There are wonderful, restored old tractors and other equipment that get hauled out every year.
+Restored old tractors and other equipment get hauled out every year, too.
 Ranchers and horse clubs also turn out.
 There’s a fairly big draft horse group locally, and some of the carriages they pull are really nice.

 The North Fork Horse Patrol does mountain search and rescues, and it’s made up of local ranchers and anyone with a good mountain horse.
 They also sponsor the yearly rodeo and bull riding competitions.
 The parade ends at the town park, with music, a carnival, and booths to enjoy.
 We had a great time, and then we went to the annual Historical Society Ice Cream Social.
 It’s our big fundraiser each year.